AHSCodingClub/Conjugator/README.md

 # Conjugator

 Conjugator is a game that helps students learn the different forms of Spanish verbs.
-It was initially proposed by a teacher at our school, then brought to life through our wonderful Coding Club.
+It was initially proposed by an incredible teacher at our school (senior Shaw), then brought to life through our wonderful Coding Club.

 It is built in Swift and SwiftUI, targeting a minimum of iOS 15.